Great Britain women's national goalball team

-Great Britain women's national goalball team is the women's national team of Great Britain.
+The Great Britain women's national goalball team is the women's national team of Great Britain.
 Goalball is a team sport designed specifically for athletes with a vision impairment.
 It takes part in international goalball competitions.

 Paralympic Games

 1988 Seoul

 The team competed in the 1988 Summer Paralympics, from 15 to 24 October 1988, in Seoul, South Korea.
 The team finished eighth.